Uniform & Presentation

 “Children are allowed to wear a watch (except smart watches) and small studded earrings in pierced ears.
 We do not allow children to wear any other jewellery.
 We ask children to remove jewellery during PE and games.
 They must be able to remove earrings themselves and the school will not take responsibility for items which are lost.”

-This is the same for all schools in The Westbrook Trust and is in line with the 2020 guidance published by The Association for Physical Education.
+This guidance is in line with the 2020 guidance published by The Association for Physical Education.

 This guidance can create a challenge when children have recently had their ears pierced.
 This is because the recommendation is to not remove studs from newly pierced ears for up to six weeks.